Decentricity/Gina-LocallyHostedChatbot-Blender/README.md

-# Lina - Locally Hosted Chatbot Blender
+# Lina - Locally Hosted Chatbot Blender - by decentricity

 Lina is a locally hosted chatbot based on the BlenderBot Distill model from Facebook / HuggingFace.
 The chatbot utilizes the Telegram API to communicate with users and supports both text and voice input/output.
 Additionally, Lina can scrape website content if a URL is provided in the user's message.